djibe/Android-tutorials/README.md

 - Use fastboot and adb
 - Install and use TWRP recovery
 - Install and use OrangeFox recovery
-- Install Android 11 Q
+- Install Android 11 R
 - Install FlameGApps
 - Get root access with Magisk